 “I need technical skills to run SEO”

 Far too often, people believe that SEO is down to those with HTML street-cred and serious technical skills.
 Whilst it requires some knowledge to implement, creating an SEO strategy only requires you to know your business and what products or services you want to be ranked online for.
-Yes, you may need some help implementing your strategy by an SEO expert, but don’t be put off because it sounds like you need to be a wizard to implement – you don’t!
+Yes, you may need some help implementing your strategy by an SEO expert, but don’t be put off because it sounds like you need to be a wizard to implement it – you don’t!

 Need SEO help?

-As a business owner, you can often be too busy to think about SEO, but don’t be alarmed, HeX are here to help.
+As a business owner, you can often be too busy to think about SEO, but don’t be alarmed, HeX is here to help.
 We can help provide a solid SEO plan and implement it on your website.
 Give us a call on 0115 888 2828.